k6alvarez/react-graphql-full-stack-project/README.md

 - In a terminal navigate to the `/frontend` directory
 - Run `npm install && npm run dev`
+- Your app should be running at `http://localhost:7777/` and you should see the UI.
+- Now you can start building your own app.

 ### Deployment to Heroku
 - We run a single repo with two apps.